Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Simulating PO-Raman Signals

 In this work, we focus on capturing, through first-principles simulations, anharmonic effects in the PO-Raman signal coming from low-frequency vibrational modes on polyacene molecular crystals.
 Going beyond the harmonic approximation without relying on perturbative expansions amounts to evaluating Eq.~\ref{eq:tdraman}, where the time-dependence of the polarizability tensor through the nuclear coordinates is commonly taken into account by means of AIMD simulations.

 Achieving first-principles accuracy in this evaluation relies on being able to obtain $O(10^6)$ calculations of forces and polarizability tensors, through the realization of AIMD trajectories and perturbation theory calculations, resulting in a very high computational cost \cite{hoja_first-principles_2017}.
-Previous studies~\cite{raimbault_anharmonic_2019,putrino_anharmonic_2002,pagliai_anharmonic_2008} have used AIMD to successfully compute anharmonic Raman spectra of molecular crystals, albeit computing very few trajectories of the order of 10~ps, resulting on a high uncertainty in peak intensities.
-In the present study, converged peak intensities are necessary in order to compare polarization-orientation patterns of different temperatures.
+Previous studies~\cite{raimbault_anharmonic_2019,putrino_anharmonic_2002,pagliai_anharmonic_2008} have used AIMD to successfully compute anharmonic unpolarized or powder Raman spectra of molecular crystals, albeit computing very few trajectories of the order of 10~ps, resulting on a high uncertainty in peak intensities.
+In the present study, converged peak intensities are necessary in order to capture subtle variations in polarization-orientation patterns at different temperatures.

 A practical and efficient solution is achieved by evaluating the quantities needed in Eq.~\ref{eq:tdraman} with highly accurate ML models.
 In this paper we use two models: one model targets the prediction of energies and forces, needed for the evaluation of normal modes or nuclear time propagation, and the other model targets the prediction of polarizability tensors, needed for the evaluation of the Raman cross sections.
 When combining ML models in order to calculate a particular physical observable, one needs to take into account that errors from both models will compound in the calculation.
 This calls for a stringent evaluation of the accuracy and performance of the framework.